kswoo97/hyprec/README.md

 ## Reproducing Figures

-To obtain the figures illustrated in the main paper and online appendix, you may use main_figure.py
+To obtain figures illustrated in the main paper and online appendix, you may use main_figure.py

 As several dataset takes time in generation, we provide result of each generator in [/generated] directory.
 Please download generated files and put them inside the directory of src folder.
 For example